 Radon is a naturally occurring gas released from the ground.
-When trapped inside a home and routinely inhaled by residents, this radioactive gas can lead to lung cancer.
-Radon impacts the cells of the lungs with radiation that can lead to cancer and the chances are increased for people who smoke.
+When trapped inside a home and routinely inhaled by the home’s occupants, this radioactive gas can lead to lung cancer.
+Radon impacts the cells of the lungs with radiation that can lead to cancer.
+The chances of negative health effects are increased for people who smoke.
 The United States Surgeon General has stated that radon is the second leading cause of lung cancer.

 Radon can not be seen, smelled or tasted so homeowners have to test for it in order to know if the gas is present or not.
 It is the decaying process of the radon that creates the harmful particles.
 Alpha particles are the largest and can cause lung damage when inhaled.
 Further breakdown creates unattached radon particles known as radon daughters.
 These radon daughters release a charge in the lungs that can be harmful and cause cancer when inhaled over a period of time.
 The releasing of the charge is known as “plate-out.”

 Once a high radon level has been detected in a home, there are many suggestions for both professionally installed and homeowner installed solutions to reducing radon gas.
 One of the most effective systems for reducing the concentration of radon gas is a ceiling fan.
 These can generally be installed by the homeowner for a minimal cost.
 The fan mixes the air so that the radon is moved closer to walls and furniture where it attaches and is no longer being breathed in.
 The radon daughters are no longer able to “plate-out” or release the charge because they have attached to other surfaces.